 Such instances are very common.
 We may often find ourselves in such situations where we know what is right intellectually, but end up doing differently at a given moment.
 Why?
 Why is this knowing –doing gap?

-During my conversation with Ram, we delved on this aspect.
+During my conversation with Ram, we delved on this aspect of intellect vs impulse.
 The insight that emerged was quite interesting.
 In such situations, we seem to be carrying high degree awareness at an intellectual level.
 That is, we know what is right and what is wrong; we can discriminate what is appropriate and inappropriate.
 The challenge however seems to be ‘application’ of this awareness at a given moment.
 For example, at a time when a judgment about the other person is emerging out of my thought, I may not be aware.
 I allow the judgment to emerge and a little later my intellectual awareness returns to tell me that what I did was wrong.
 Then I wonder what happened to my awareness during that moment!

 In reality, at that given moment, my impulse proved to be stronger than my intellect.
 The solution therefore lies in developing awareness at a given moment and not in hindsight.
 When we are aware at a given moment, then we will be aware of our impulses and thereby regulate them.